schwilklab/schwilklab.github.io/_pages/prospective-students.md

 ### Application Procedures ###

 Contact me via email and we can discuss your research interests and career goals.
+I interview prospective applicants during late summer and early fall.
 You will then need to apply to the Biological Science graduate program through the [Graduate School at Texas Tech University][TTU-gradschool].
 The new application portal is [here][TTU-grad-app]

 For full consideration for all fellowships and scholarships, all application materials must be submitted to the TTU Graduate School by January 1 for admittance the following fall Semester.
 Please contact me earlier, however.